 More on the Auto-Magic filter

-Magic Filters are waterproof, but we do NOT recommend mounting them on the outside of the housing as they can be easily scratched or lost.
-Instead we recommend that you cut them to size and either stick them onto the lens of your camera or fit them to the inside of the port of your housing.
+The paper-thin polyester gel version of the Auto-Magic filters is waterproof, but we do NOT recommend mounting them on the outside of the housing as they can be easily scratched or lost.
+Instead we recommend that you cut them to size and either stick them with tape onto the lens of your camera or fit them to the inside of the port of your housing.
+This short video shows you how to do it, or see the images and instructions below:

 The easiest cameras are those with internal lenses (which do not protrude) because you can just cut a small square from the filter, slightly larger than the lens on your camera and stick it in place with a piece of sticky tape (below, left).
 For most other cameras the easiest way to attach a filter is to stick it onto the front of the lens surround.
 Cut a piece of filter that is slightly larger than the lens and then while holding it in place, trim the corners with a pair of scissors.
 Then simply secure it in place with some strips of tape (below, right).